lmp-beep/09-GoodReadmeGenerator/README.md

 ## Description
-  This is a command-line application that runs with Node.js to dynamically generate a README file.
-The contents of the README file will contain info provided by the user in the following categories: Project Title, Project Description, License, Installation, Tests, Usage, Contributing, and Questions.
+  This is a command-line application that runs with Node.js to dynamically generate a README.md file.
+The contents of the README.md file will contain info provided by the user in the following categories: Project Title, Project Description, License, Installation, Tests, Usage, Contributing, and Questions.
   ***

   <br/><br/>